Root cause analysis with Cause & Effect Chain and 5 Whys

 Each ARP can be accepted as a root cause allowing to solve the current problem

-The typical example of 5+Whys tool is shown below:
+The typical example of the 5+Whys tool is shown below: